 Even if more than 15 hours of Non-Degree Social Work courses meet these provisions, only 15 hours may be applied to the degree requirements.
 The specific hours to be applied will be determined at the student's initial registration conference.
-After satisfactory completion of one full-time term in residence, the student's advisor may petition the Associate Dean for Educational Programs for application of further credits.
+After satisfactory completion of one full-time term in residence, the student's advisor may petition the MSW Director for application of further credits.